gcomte/arentura/README.md

-## Bitcoin Beach | arentura!
+# An index for all that's going on at Bitcoin Beach!

-[arentura](https://arentura.com) helps you find where and what to rent at the Bitcoin Beach in El Zonte!
+Go checkout [arentura.com](https://arentura.com) and see what this project is all about :-)

-If you want to add an item, [create a Pull Request](https://github.com/gcomte/arentura) or join our [Telegram group](https://t.me/arentura).
+### A community project

-### Español
+Pull Requests are welcome!

-Si quieres agregar tu servicio, únete a nuestro [Grupo de Telegram](https://t.me/arentura).
-Hablamos inglés y español.
+If any data is out of date, but you don't know how to fix it, open an issue!

-### Bitcoin Beach Wallet
+If you want to get in touch with us, join our [Telegram group](https://t.me/arentura).

-This is a community project!
+### Donations

 Feel free to support us by dropping some sats onto our [Bitcoin Beach wallet](https://ln.bitcoinbeach.com/arentura).